CAPS has moved to the new Student Health and Counseling Center!

 Phone: (951) 827-5531

-We will notify all invited candidates for either a zoom interview or phone interview by December 15, 2023.
+We will notify all invited candidates for either a zoom interview or phone interview by December 13, 2024.
 All interviews will be scheduled through the doodle poll website that will be emailed out to prospective interviewees.
-All interviews will take place in the first week of January and last about 45 minutes.
+All interviews will take place in the first full week of January and last about 45 minutes.
 The training director, 3-4 senior staff, and the current intern group will be on the interview panel.

 We look for applicants who demonstrate a good fit between their training goals and our internship.
 All applicant data are evaluated using the following criteria: interest and training goals of the applicant appropriate to the internship program; ethical judgment and conduct; strong theoretical and academic foundation for effective clinical intervention, and demonstrated sensitivity to diversity and multicultural issues.
 Rankings for preferred applicants are submitted to the National Matching Service in accordance with APPIC guidelines, deadlines, and recommendations.